naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ### RCP Applicability Scope

 - RCPs apply only to resources managed by member accounts within your organization.
 They do not apply to resources that reside outside your organization.
-      - **Example**: If an IAM principal in your member account (Account A) is trying to access an Amazon S3 bucket in account B, then the RCP attached to account A does not apply to the S3 bucket in Account B.
+      - **Example**: If an IAM principal in your member account (Account A) is trying to access an Amazon S3 bucket in Account B, then the RCP attached to Account A does not apply to the S3 bucket in Account B.

 - Unlike SCPs, which only apply to IAM principals within your organization, RCPs apply to principals external to your organization when they try to access resources within your organization.
       - **Example**: If an IAM principal in an external account (Account B) is trying to access an Amazon S3 bucket in your member account (Account A), then the RCP attached to account A applies to the principal when trying to access the S3 bucket.